The Ponatahi Christian School Prospectus

 - Parents may take their children away during lunchtime upon informing the school office.

 - Parents are discouraged from meeting their children during classroom time.
-However, if the parent insists, then the child will be removed from class to meet the parent.

 - “Parent” means those who have legal custody of the child(ren).
 Any person who does not have legal custody of the child(ren) will not be given any access except with permission of the legal guardian.
 This is a legal requirement and can be a major issue in secular schools who regularly have to deal with the sad consequences of broken families and the “other” parent trying to see children at school.